landlab/landlab_teaching_tools/README.md

 This repository includes Jupyter Notebooks that implement Landlab for use in teaching undergraduate and graduate courses.
 Jupyter Notebooks combine formatted text with code that can be run.
 Students can run small parts of code bit by bit as they follow along with the text.

 The notebooks illustrate examples of physical processes implemented numerically.
 These notebooks are designed to teach about processes.
 The notebooks are not designed to teach students to code, or to teach students to use Landlab.
-No coding experience is needed to successfully carry out these activities - just the ability to read and a classroom introduction of the specific processes being discussed.
+No coding experience is needed to successfully carry out these activities - just the ability to read and a classroom introduction of the specific processes being illustrated.

 The notebooks are primarily designed for use as homework assignments or laboratory assignments.
 However, they can be used to illustrate concepts on-the-fly in the classroom.